Can LMs Generalize to Future Data? An Empirical Analysis on Text Summarization: Acknowledgements

 \section{Acknowledgements}

 We would like to thank the anonymous reviewers and meta-reviewer for their valuable feedback on this work.
 This work was supported in part by the Science and Technology Development Fund, Macau SAR (Grant Nos.
-FDCT/060/2022/AFJ, FDCT/0070/2022/AMJ) and the Multi-year Research Grant from the University of Macau (Grant No. MYRG2020-00054-FST).
+FDCT/060/2022/AFJ, FDCT/0070/2022/AMJ) and the Multi-year Research Grant from the University of Macau (Grant No. MYRG-GRG2023-00006-FST-UMDF).
+Xuebo Liu was supported by the CCF-Tencent Rhino-Bird Open Research Fund.
 This work was performed in part at SICC which is supported by SKL-IOTSC, and HPCC supported by ICTO of the University of Macau.